amyyunekim/Course_5_NLP/MVP.md

 ### Further work:
 - Continue to tune the number of topics to include smaller films, which is proving challenging.
+- Look at topics within topics.
-- Assign sentiment to each movie through VADER and further deconstructing tweets by extracting adjectives through POS tagging.
+- Assign sentiment to each movie by further deconstructing tweets by extracting adjectives through SpaCy POS tagging or VADER.
 - Compare results to actual Cannes awards won by movies.